productinfo/ClusterMapSharp/README.md

 1. Add the content of the `Maps` folder to your iOS project.
 2. Turn your MKMapView instance into a ClusterMapView.
 3. Set your annotations by calling `SetAnnotations`.
 Do not use `AddAnnotation` or `AddAnnotations` as they are not supported yet.

-## Future Work

-There are a couple of improvements that could be done.
-Feel free to send us pull requests if you want to contribute!

-- Add support for annotations addition and removal.
-- Add support for multiple independant trees
-- More?